Winter Is Coming: Critical response

 The critical response to the first episode of the series was positive.
-Review aggregator Rotten Tomatoes surveyed 15 reviews of the episode and judged 100% of them to be positive with an average score of 8.5 out of 10.
+Review aggregator Rotten Tomatoes surveyed 15 reviews of the episode and judged all of them to be positive with an average score of 8.5 out of 10.
 The website's critical consensus reads, "'Winter is Coming' is an introduction to a wonderfully bleak journey that honors its source material with stellar execution and an impressive cast."
 James Poniewozik from Time considered it an "epic win", and Jace Lacob from The Daily Beast deemed it "unforgettable".
 HitFix's Alan Sepinwall wrote that while it was too early to say if Game of Thrones belonged to the HBO pantheon with shows like The Sopranos or The Wire, it had many things in common with those shows.
 IGN's Matt Fowler wrote that the episode "effortlessly takes us along, faithfully, through the book, but it also manages to capture the majestically morbid spirit of Martin's pages and turn them into thrilling television".

 Much praise was given to the production values and the acting: Scott Meslow from The Atlantic states that "the show's immense cast is almost universally strong, and the fantasy land of Westeros feels lived-in, and looks terrific".
 Alan Sepinwall also qualifies the casting as "really exceptional", and states that the show is "feast for the eyes", with all the different locations having their own memorable looks.
 The opening sequence, with an aerial view of the world where the series takes place with the different settings emerging from it, was also acclaimed.

 On April 19, less than two days after the initial airing, HBO announced that the series had been renewed for a second season.
 In a press teleconference, HBO executives announced their satisfaction with initial ratings, which they compared favorably to True Blood.